Financial Projection Definition

 - It helps the management establish targets and establish early warning signs related to business performance.

-- It provides summarized information to the stakeholder in the absence of financial statements and if they wish they can ask the business to present detailed financial projections to see whether the business has the intent to meet their business targets.
+- It provides summarized information to the stakeholder in the absence of financial statements.
+If they wish, they can ask the business to present detailed financial projections to see whether the company intends to meet its business targets.

 The financial projections are a decision-making tool for the management and creditors.
-It is basically a concise financial model that shows forecasts basis the estimates as determined by the management itself.
+It is a concise financial model that shows forecasts basis the estimates as determined by the administration itself.
 It may be used by lenders and creditors to base their investment decisions.

 This has been a guide to Financial Projection and its definition.
 Here we discuss how to do step by step financial projection along with importance and benefits.
 You may learn more about financing from the following articles –